qvd808/qvd808/README.md

 ## 💡 About Me
 I do what I love, and I love what I'm currently doing.
 I'm simply trying to get better.
-Focus: Low-Level Programming & C
+Focus: Low-Level Programming & C Programming language
 ## 🎯 Current Goal for 2025

-I'm on an exciting journey to push the boundaries of technology and explore the depths of programming and hardware.
-Here’s what’s on my radar for the year ahead:
+I enjoy learning new topics, and I am currently exploring the depths of programming and hardware.
+My goals for 2025 are:

 - 💻 Diving Deep into Lower-Level Programming ⏳